matplotlib/matplotlib/doc/users/prev_whats_new/github_stats_3.2.0.rst

 * :ghissue:`13033`: 'NoneType' has no attribute '_alive' when using plt in a context manager
 * :ghissue:`13891`: Blurry app icon on macOS
 * :ghissue:`14656`: Axes title default color
-* :ghissue:`14831`: DOC: Webpage not formated correctly on gallery docs
+* :ghissue:`14831`: DOC: Webpage not formatted correctly on gallery docs
 * :ghissue:`13819`: Aspect ratio for not so common scales
 * :ghissue:`8878`: Setting aspect ratio for semi-log plots
 * :ghissue:`4900`: UnboundLocalError: local variable 'aspect_scale_mode' referenced before assignment